testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-events.md

 # Disallow unnecessary `await` for sync events (no-await-sync-events)

-Ensure that sync events are not awaited unnecessarily.
+Ensure that sync simulated events are not awaited unnecessarily.

 ## Rule Details

-Functions in the event object provided by Testing Library, including fireEvent and userEvent, do NOT return Promise, with an exception of `userEvent.type`, which delays the promise resolve only if [`delay` option](https://github.com/testing-library/user-event#typeelement-text-options) is specified.
+Methods for simulating events in Testing Library ecosystem -`fireEvent` and `userEvent`- do NOT return any Promise, with an exception of `userEvent.type` and `userEvent.keyboard`, which delays the promise resolve only if [`delay` option](https://github.com/testing-library/user-event#typeelement-text-options) is specified.

-Some examples are:
+Some examples of simulating events not returning any Promise are:

 - `fireEvent.click`
 - `fireEvent.select`